Cavaliers: Not Just a Lapdog

 Rupert is a Story Book dog in a local school.
 He sits quietly while a child reads to him.
-This encourages the child to read more and then their reading improves.
+This encourages children to read more which consequently improves reading skills.

-Isabella, a little old lady who can’t be expected to get her paws dirty, at work supervising the clean up from the recent floods, and giving comfort to her family.
+Isabella, a little old lady who can’t be expected to get her paws dirty, is shown here busy at work supervising the clean up from the recent floods, and giving comfort to her family.

-Cavaliers love doing different things with their humans, and it is good for them both physically and mentally.
+Cavalier King Charles Spaniels love doing a variety of different things with their humans.
+It is good for them both physically and mentally.
 Charlie is trained to do tricks.
 Some of his favourites are shown here.

 Cavaliers love open spaces and the beach.
 Not all love the water, but some do!